 Ease of Install — Vehicle Belt

 Don't despair!
-We are going to tell you which seats were the easiest to install using the vehicle belt and give you information on installing them correctly or where to get help if you are unsure or something doesn't seem right.
+We will tell you which seats are the easiest to install using the vehicle belt and provide information on the correct installation or where to get help if you are unsure or if something doesn't seem right.

-Some of the seats in the review are easier to install using the seat belt than others, and most of these seats have a little trick up their sleeve by way of the vehicle belt lock-off affixed to the seat itself.
-This feature is so useful, it is a game changer for installing car seats with a vehicle belt, and we think you'll feel significantly more comfortable installing a seat using the belt if it has one of these nifty lock-offs on board.
+Some seats are easier to install using a seat belt than competitors, and most of these seats have a trick by way of a belt lock-off located on the seat.
+This feature is so helpful, it is a game-changer for installing seats with a vehicle belt, and we believe you'll feel significantly more comfortable installing a seat using the belt if it has one of these nifty lock-offs.

-Several seats in this review have a belt lock-off located on the seat.
-All of these have forward and rear facing lock-offs.
-Interestingly enough, all of these seats ranked near the top and have the highest scores for installation using a vehicle belt.
+In this review, several seats have a belt lock-off located on the seat, all with forward and rear-facing lock-offs.
+Interestingly, all of these seats ranked near the top and have the highest installation scores using a vehicle belt.
 Only the Peg Perego Primo Viaggio Convertible scored as well without the help of an onboard lock-off.
-The Britax ClickTight car seats don't have a traditional lock-off, but the pressure of the seat bottom closure acts as a lock-off and prevents the creeping car seat problem (sliding back and forth on the vehicle belt) we often see in lock-off-free seats.
+The Britax ClickTight car seats don't have traditional lock-offs, but the pressure of the seat bottom closure acts as a lock-off and prevents the car seat from sliding back and forth on the vehicle belt, something we often see in lock-off-free seats.
 The ClickTight and True Tensioner Door on the Nuna Rava are potential tensioners as opposed to traditional lock-offs.
 It depends on the position of the seat and direction for the Britax options, as rear-facing requires the locking of the vehicle belt, which indicates the ClickTight is more of a tensioner than a lock-off.
 However, in front-facing installation, the directions are different.
 Either way, we recommend ALWAYS following the manufacturer's directions for installation, no matter what they call the method or component.

 Coincidence?
 We think not.

-Some lock-offs work a little better than others, but even those that are difficult to manage still offer a more secure feeling installation in our tests than the seats that don't provide a lock-off.
-We found that the options with a lock-off were every bit as secure when installed with a belt as they were with the LATCH and some even more so.
-This fact can be a relief when you need to install the seat with a belt, which is highly likely given the weight limit associated with the LATCH system.
+Some lock-offs work a little better than others, but even those that are challenging, still provide a more secure feeling installation in our tests than seats without a lock-off.
+We found that options with a lock-off were every bit as secure feeling when installed with a belt as with the LATCH (some even more so).
+This fact can be a relief when you need to install the seat with a belt, which is highly likely given the weight limitations of LATCH systems.

-We find that any lock-off can help a seat feel more secure, but some lock-offs are easier to use.
+We believe lock-offs can help a seat feel more secure, but some are more straightforward.
 The Clek Foonf lock-off (above left) is super easy to use, even though you need to lift the seat bottom to access the rear-facing lock-off.
-The Chicco NextFit (above right) is also easy and nicely located on the outside of the shell.
+The Chicco NextFit (above right) is also easy, with a lock-off conveniently located on the outside of the shell.

-The Britax Boulevard ClickTight ARB is the easiest option we tested to install using the belt thanks to the "ClickTight" design and installation method.
-With this method, all you need to do is lift the seat bottom, thread the belt across the bottom, take out the slack (do not tighten), and close the seat bottom until it clicks.
-The seat bottom tightens and secures the seat for you.
-The Boulevard earned a 10 of 10 for installation with the belt.
+In our tests, the Britax Boulevard ClickTight ARB is the easiest option to install using the belt, thanks to the "ClickTight" installation method.
+All you need to do is lift the seat bottom, thread the belt across, remove the slack (don't tighten), and close the seat bottom until it clicks.
+The seat bottom tightens and secures the seat in place for you.
+The Boulevard earned a 10 of 10 for this installation.

-The Clek Foonf is the second easiest seat in our tests to install using the vehicle belt.
+The Clek Foonf is one of the easier seats in our tests to install using the vehicle belt.
 The lock-off works smoothly, and the belt is easy to thread.
-It earned a 9 in the metric, which is almost as good as its LATCH score and is better than the LATCH score of much of the competition.
-The Britax Advocate ClickTight ARB is also easy to install using the vehicle belt earning a 9.
-The most difficult seat to install using the vehicle belt is the Safety 1st.
-It doesn't have a lock-off, and during our testing, we struggled to get the belt tight enough for the seat to feel secure.
+It earned a 9, which is better than the LATCH score of most competitors.
+The Britax Advocate ClickTight ARB is also easy to install using the vehicle belt, earning a 9.

 Ease of Use

-The Ease of Use metric includes everyday functionality.
-These features include items like harness adjustment and buckles, ease of tightening or loosening the harness, and cover removal and cleaning.
-If your daily experience with a seat is frustrating, you might be tempted to avoid using it as described or you could end up unhappy with your seat choice.
+The Ease of Use metric includes the functionality of standard features, including harness adjustment and chest clips, ease of tightening or loosening the harness, and fabric cover removal for cleaning.
+If your chosen option is challenging, you may not use it as the manufacturer advised, or you could become chronically frustrated.

 Buckles and Chest Clips

-The chest clip is part of the harness attachment process along with the buckle.
-The Graco chest clips are the most difficult to use in our tests, with clips that require excessive squeezing of small buttons that hurt to operate.
-The best chest clip is the Diono Radian, but it also has the worst buckle.
-None of the seats offer great buckles and chest clips, but the Britax seats (including the Essentials by Britax options) and the Safety 1st Alpha Elite are okay for both.
-Given that buckles are more difficult in general, it is probably best to focus on buckle use over challenging chest clips.
+The chest clip is where the harness comes together above the buckle, across the chest.
+The Graco chest clips are the most challenging to operate during testing, with clips that require excessive squeezing of buttons that hurt to operate.
+None of the seats provide exceptional buckles and chest clips, but the Britax seats are average and easy to use, which is a good combination.
+Because buckles are more challenging, focusing on buckle use over the chest clips is best.

 Harness Tightening and Loosening